KiraYamato94/LasMonjas/README.md

 - Admin table updates the new color for the Hacker.
 - If he mimics the shielded player, the Mimic gains the shield indicator but not the shield itself accordingly to the configured option on the Squire role.
 - Fortune Teller can still see the Mimic original name.
+- Pick/Disguise button has a fixed 5 seconds cooldown.

 -----------------------